microsoft/Phi-3CookBook/md/05.Evaluation/AzureAIStudio.md

 From the Azure AI Studio UI, navigate to either the Evaluate page or the Prompt Flow page.
 Follow the evaluation creation wizard to set up an evaluation run.
 Provide an optional name for your evaluation.
-Select the scenario that aligns with your application’s objectives.
+Select the scenario that aligns with your application's objectives.
-Choose one or more evaluation metrics to assess the model’s output.
+Choose one or more evaluation metrics to assess the model's output.

 ## Custom Evaluation Flow (Optional)